 The internal result of accomplishing what I have is much more gratifying and satisfying than I initially expected.
 When I was first starting this journey, I had no idea that I would become a plastic surgeon and open my own practice right out of fellowship.
 I literally built a business from nothing, and it worked!
 My plan and my goals evolved along the way.
 I didn’t have a master plan.
 In fact, my goals and plans still continue to change and evolve.
 I feel extremely satisfied and fulfilled with the work I do and the service I provide for my patients.

-If you would like to learn more about Dr. Waltzman’s medical background and the services offered at Waltzman Plastic and Reconstructive surgery, schedule a meeting with us today!
+If you would like to learn more about Dr. Waltzman’s medical background and the services offered at The Waltzman Institute Plastic Surgery & Aesthetics, schedule a meeting with us today!